alexmazzucca/html5-kindling/README.md

 ### `gulp database`

-This task will appear as "Database" in the VSCode build task menu.
+This task will appear as "Backup Database" in the VSCode build task menu.
 Once executed, this command will export a copy of the project's database to the root folder of your new project.